 At Admiral Lord Nelson School we will listen to what you say and together make a decision about what to do next.
 Initial meetings will take place with your child’s tutor.
 The tutor will be able to offer advice about how to access relevant information or support, or if necessary find out more information from specialist staff and discuss any additional options further with you.

 Mr Morgan (SENCO) can also be contacted through Reception – 02392 364536

-You can find full information on the kind of support available on the below page:
+You can find full information on the kind of support available on our Send Support page

 At ALNS teaching and learning and the progress made by students with Special Educational Needs or Disability (SEND) is a core part of the professional development of all staff

 Any related staff development needs are identified and addressed throughout the year and annually in the School Improvement Plan.